X-Hax/SA-Mod-Manager/README.md

 # Sonic Adventure DX PC Mod Loader
 Version 3.7

+If you need any help, check the [SADX Modding wiki.](https://github.com/X-Hax/SADXModdingGuide/wiki/SADX-Troubleshooting-Guide)

 ## System Requirements

 To use SADX Mod Loader, you must have: